 The qualities of a good sales job aren't only vital for candidates to understand, but also for managers to measure their own practices and capabilities against.
 Leaders and managers should take a competitive approach to building their teams, as failure to do so will send highly-skilled, promising individuals into the arms of better-prepared competitors.

-Its important to develop and foster an environment where people want to work and succeed, so managers should take stock of their current sales team management strategy and make adjustments, where needed.
+Managers should implement key strategies to empower their workers and attract new talent.
+At the same time, it’s important to develop and foster an environment where people want to work and succeed, so managers should take stock of their current sales team management strategy and adjust where needed.
 By tweaking their strategy to better incentivize reps, increase transparency, offer ongoing coaching and development, and empower reps with powerful tools, managers can ensure the sales jobs on their team are worth committing to.

 There are many different types of roles and career pathways within the sales industry.
 Each comes with different responsibilities, requirements, and growth opportunities.
 Some common sales jobs at each level include:

 Outside sales reps usually work outside of the traditional office setting, as they frequently meet with prospects or clients and present at events.
 They most commonly make sales during or shortly after personal meetings with clients, so they must be highly adept at building strong customer relationships.
-Because they generally interact in-person with clients, outside sales professionals need in-depth product knowledge (which can be leveraged in real time) and advanced communication skills.
+Because they generally interact in person with clients, outside sales professionals need in-depth product knowledge (which can be leveraged in real-time) and advanced communication skills.

-To confidently interact with their customers - who are often top-level executives - outside sales reps need high levels of emotional intelligence, empathy, and business insight.
+To confidently interact with their customers - often top-level executives - outside sales reps need high levels of emotional intelligence, empathy, and business insight.
 Because they typically meet at the whim of clients, they should be flexible and open to sudden schedule changes and be prepared to travel, deliver speeches, or make convincing presentations on-the-fly.
 A successful outside sales rep is self-motivated and can easily manage their own time while remaining productive and efficient.

-Inside sales reps interact with clients remotely, via cold calling, emailing, and video conferencing.
+Inside sales reps interact with clients remotely via cold calling, emailing, and video conferencing.
 They often close deals without ever having met a client in person, and thus must be skilled in using their CRM system, following the sales process, and leveraging social media.
 They spend a majority of their day researching, making phone calls, sending emails, and completing administrative tasks (e.g. managing the pipeline or updating account information in their CRM system).
 Inside sales professionals must efficiently and effectively prospect, build client trust, get customers to commit to demos, and close deals.

 Because inside salespeople use well-established playbooks and sequences, they typically have stable, predictable schedules.
 They use various tools to inform their conversations with customers, streamline their workflows, and boost their performance, so they must be adept at using technology.
 Since they're usually more focused on reaching a large quantity of prospects, inside sales reps should feel comfortable in a fast-paced selling environment.

-Sales professionals who have some level of experience and expertise in the field dont typically spend their entire careers in entry-level rep positions, of course.
+Sales professionals who have some level of experience and expertise in the field don’t typically spend their entire careers in entry-level rep positions, of course.
 Instead, they use their knowledge to advance to mid-level sales positions.

 Many sales development representatives shift into an account executive role within the first one or two years on the job.
 Account executives are responsible for running demos, conducting compelling presentations, identifying and resolving purchasing challenges, developing value propositions, and negotiating buying terms.

-This role is a clear next-step for SDRs who demonstrate strong relationship-building skills.
+This role is a clear next step for SDRs who demonstrate strong relationship-building skills.
 Effective AEs spend the majority of the day speaking with customers, fostering trust, and instilling confidence in potential buyers.
-It's a stressful job if the individual doesnt have an optimistic attitude or a penchant for overcoming obstacles; but its often a high-stakes, high-reward job that suits resilient salespeople like a glove.
+It's a stressful job if the individual doesn’t have an optimistic attitude or a penchant for overcoming obstacles, but it's often a high-stakes, high-reward job that suits resilient salespeople like a glove.

 Sales engineers are like the technical wizards of a sales team.
-They combine their business expertise with their tech skills to address in-depth product questions, identify customers technical needs, accurately communicate those needs with engineering or product teams, and develop demos.
+They combine their business expertise with their tech skills to address in-depth product questions, identify customers' technical needs, accurately communicate those needs with engineering or product teams, and develop demos.

-The need for individuals in this role is on the rise, as the required skills and expertise are somewhat rare to find in a candidate.
-Strong technical knowledge alone isnt enough for a sales engineer to succeed: They must also be effective communicators and possess interpersonal savvy.
+The need for individuals in this role is on the rise, as the required skills and expertise are rare to find in a candidate.
+Strong technical knowledge alone isn;t enough for a sales engineer to succeed: They must also be effective communicators and possess interpersonal savvy.
 They spend a lot of their time in front of customers and should have a great deal of experience in traveling to client sites, presenting technical information in an easy-to-digest manner, and answering complex product questions in real time.

 Most organizations require their sales engineers to have at least five years of experience in a related field, as well as a B.S. in computer science or a B.A. in engineering.